amerHasanbegovic/news_portal_backend/README.md

 # news_portal_backend
-Fake news portal backend, simple, MongoDB, Express, Nodejs, Passport, Jsonwebtoken..
+Fake news portal backend, using MongoDB, Express, Nodejs, Passport, Jsonwebtoken..

+# Setup
+Add your mongoURI and secret to the "./config/default.json"

 # Start
-Download and run: npm run server
+Download or clone: npm install and npm run server